- The Washington Times - Friday, October 24, 2025

 The subsidies help offset what consumers pay for premiums set by health insurers.

-The Centers for Medicare & Medicaid Services finalized the gross rates insurers submitted for regulatory approval last Friday, and it’s highly unlikely they will make further adjustments this late in the year, a health insurance industry source told The Times.
+The Centers for Medicare & Medicaid Services finalized the gross rates insurers submitted for regulatory approval Friday, and they are highly unlikely to make further adjustments this late in the year, a health insurance industry source told The Times.

-If Congress extends the subsidies, that would lower net premiums for most people purchasing Obamacare.
-But Republicans want to enact “reforms” to the program, adding to the likelihood that nothing is done before Nov.
+If Congress extends the subsidies, it will lower net premiums for most people purchasing Obamacare, but Republicans want to enact “reforms” to the program, increasing the likelihood that nothing will be done before Nov.
 1.

-“This is where I have concern as every day passes, where we have not addressed that because the numbers are done,” Sen. Lisa Murkowski, Alaska Republican, said.
+“This is where I have concern as every day passes, where we have not addressed that because the numbers are done,” said Sen. Lisa Murkowski, Alaska Republican.
 “All that’s left is to have them be posted, and then individuals see what it’s going to mean for them and their family.”

 Advertisement